 The scale length is 22 1/2", and string spacing at the bridge is 2"

 The electronics are untouched, with original solder joints, red Astron "dynamite" tone cap, and 250k Stackpole pots that date to the 20th week of '56.
 The pickup even retains the original "Cheerio" rubber spacers between the pickup cover and baseplate.
-The chrome plating on the control plate still has plenty of shine with faint patina on the bass-side edge where the palm rests.
-The original Fender waterslide decal is intact, and the Desert Sand finish shows some scuffs and scratches to the right of the decal, as well as some wear on the back including a small spot through the lacquer.
+The chrome plating on the control plate still has plenty of shine with faint patina on the bass-side edge where the palm rests, and the original pair of flat-topped black knurled knobs is intact.
+The original Fender waterslide decal is present, and the Desert Sand finish shows some scuffs and scratches to the right of the decal, as well as some wear on the back including a small spot through the lacquer.

 The original tweed hardshell case is included and very well-kept with brown leather ends, a luggage-style handle as seen on early Fender cases, and the plush red interior consistent with early Koylon-branded Strat cases.
 The latches are all intact and functional too.